ruliancruz/medical-exam-list/README.md

 # medical-exam-list
-Aplicação web para listagem de exames médicos feita em Ruby com Sinatra e PostgreSQL.
+Web application for medical examination listing made in Ruby with Sinatra and PostgreSQL.